artsemlemesh/E-comm-FB/README.md

 - **Dark Theme Switch**: Toggle between light and dark themes.
 - **Local Storage**: Store cart items and theme preference in local storage.

-## Installation Instructions
-To be provided.

-## Usage Instructions
-To be provided.

 ## Technologies Used
 - **Auth0**: For user login/logout authentication.